Jacket / Recommendations

 - 4-Season Textile Jacket: IXS Montevideo II – The Montevideo II has a maximum amount of storage via internal and external pockets while offering the rider a jacket that can be ridden all year round.
 Rain or shine, hot or cold, this jacket aims to do it all.
 Ventilation offers to cool during the summer months, and a removable thermal liner offers layered warmth during the cool autumn and winter months.
 Visibility is great with retro-reflective sections of the jackets, and it also can attach to a set of pants to complete a full suit.

 - Leather Jacket: Cortech Piuma – When someone hears leather jackets mentioned, Marlon Brando may come to mind.
-Leather jackets offer excellent protection and rugged good looks, but with the addition of mesh and protective panels, it comes a versatile jacket for all riders, no matter their style.
+Leather jackets offer excellent protection and rugged good looks, but with the addition of mesh and protective panels, it becomes a versatile jacket for all riders, no matter their style.
 The Cortech Piuma is made from cowhide leather with tight-knit, high-flow mesh fabric to increase ventilation.
 Reinforced zippers on all pockets, wrists, and closures offer security while riding, and reflective material on the outer arms and back increase nighttime visibility.
 You can also add additional armor to the Piuma if desired.

 Pants are often an overlooked riding gear because often riders think jeans are acceptable riding gear.
 Actual motorcycle riding pants offer protection from the environment as well as ventilation and armor in the most likely places that receive contact.
 Visibility is a key design feature, whether that’s in a bright color design or a retro-reflective covering.